sagold/json-schema-library/README.md

 #### add custom format validator

-To add or overwrite a format validator you have to add a validator function on your draft config in `validateFormat`.
+To add or overwrite a format validator you must add a validator function on your draft config in `validateFormat`.

 ```ts
 import { Draft07, JSONValidator } from "json-schema-library";